 In order for the SFC architecture to support SFC-unaware SFs (e.g., legacy service functions) a logical SFC proxy function may be used.

-This function sits between an SFF and one or more SFs to which the SFF is directing traffic.
+This function sits between an SFF and one or more SFs to which the SFF is directing traffic (see Figure 3).